 News Corp buys regional sports channel in Ohio

-Dec 28 (Reuters) - News Corp said on Friday it bought SportsTime Ohio, a regional sports network based in Cleveland that broadcasts Cleveland Indians baseball games.
+(Reuters) - News Corp said on Friday it bought SportsTime Ohio, a Cleveland-based regional sports network that broadcasts Cleveland Indians baseball games.

-The company did not disclose financial details of the deal.
-A source close to the matter said on Friday the deal was worth roughly $230 million, which Reuters first reported on Dec.
-3 [ID: nL1E8N4078].
+The company did not disclose financial details.
+A source close to the matter said on Friday the deal was worth roughly $230 million, which Reuters first reported on December 3.

-The network also airs programming about the Cleveland Browns National Football League team, college football and high school sports.
+The network, owned by the Cleveland Indians baseball team, also airs programming on the Cleveland Browns National Football League team, college football and high school sports.